Liah Greenfeld: The Spirit of Capitalism: Nationalism and Economic Growth

-In The Spirit of Capitalism: Nationalism and Economic Growth, Greenfeld firstly clarifies that what differentiates capitalism, that is, modern economy from the economy in the past is its orientation to sustained growth.
-This clarification implies that, unlike conventional economists and economic historians, Greenfeld does not take economic growth for granted.
-That is, Greenfeld believes that economic growth is not a given but requires explanations.
-She therefore asks the question what causes the reorientation of economic activity from subsistence to growth.
-Although Greenfeld agrees with Max Weber on the fundamental role of ethics for modern economy, she proposes that it is nationalism instead of Protestantism that provides such ethics: the spirit of capitalism, in other words, is nationalism.

-Her revolutionary claim, again, is based on the historical examination of the economic development of Britain, Netherlands, France, Germany, Japan and the United States.
-The Dutch case, in particular, provides the crucial experiment.
-The Dutch Republic had all the conditions for the reorientation toward growth, and was Protestant, but nevertheless did not reorient to growth.
-In contrast, sustained economic growth was achieved in Britain, France, Germany, Japan and the United States, the difference being that all these societies developed nationalism but the Dutch did not.
-Greenfeld's empirical study of major modern economies thus reveals the causal relationship between nationalism and modern economy.
-This challenges the basic assumption of most economic theories that economic processes are fundamental to all human activities.

-According to Greenfeld, nationalism, being inherently egalitarian, necessarily promotes a type of social structure needed to develop the modern economy—that is, an open system of stratification which allows for social mobility, makes labor free and expands the sphere of operation of market forces.
+In The Spirit of Capitalism: Nationalism and Economic Growth, Greenfeld argues, nationalism, being inherently egalitarian, necessarily promotes a type of social structure needed to develop the modern economy—that is, an open system of stratification which allows for social mobility, makes labor free and expands the sphere of operation of market forces.
 More important, however, is the fact that, because of the members’ investment in the dignity of the nation which is necessarily assessed in relation to the status of other nations, nationalism implies international competition.
 In order to sustain national prestige, nationalism presupposes a commitment to constant economic growth when economic achievement is defined as significant for national prestige and among the areas of international competition—historically, for instance, Russian nationalists have not designated the economic sphere as a venue for international competition.
 Modern economy is thus not self-sustaining.
 As Greenfeld argues, it is stimulated and sustained by nationalism.

 In both the first and second books, Greenfeld also stresses that the anomic situations (anomie) in each society of the very first nations – England, France, Russia, Germany, the United States—were the main reason for the idea of the nation to spread in these societies.
 Her study of Japan and more recent observations on Chinese society, however, provide a corrective to this argument.
 In the introduction to recently published book, Globalization of Nationalism, she suggests that societies under the influence of Chinese civilization, which, unlike monotheistic societies, does not prioritize the logic of no contradiction, tend to be capable of coping with the anomic situations without major crises.